 Use these steps to get your waterproof-breathable jacket or pants clean.
 Then follow up with the treatment to restore the waterproofing on your garment.

 - Check the inner tag for the manufacturer’s washing instructions.
 We’ll go over the best practices for most waterproof-breathable fabrics, but it’s good to make sure they match what your jacket’s maker recommends.

 - Rinse out your washing machine’s detergent dispenser, if possible, to get rid of any residue.

 - Use a technical wash made especially for waterproof outerwear, or any mild detergent without additives like stain removers.
 Don’t use fabric softener, powder detergent or bleach – these could permanently damage the waterproof membrane.

 - Close all zippers and hook-and-loop closures to prevent snags.
-Use a warm wash setting, an extra rinse to remove all detergent, and a low spin cycle.
+Don’t forget to check the pockets.

 Can you dry clean GORE-TEX or other waterproof fabrics?

 It’s best to wash your waterproof-breathable gear in a regular washing machine.
 You can wash these items alone, or with a small load of lightly soiled clothing.

 If you absolutely have to dry clean your jacket or pants, Gore recommends asking the cleaner to use clear distilled hydrocarbon solvent to rinse it, and then spraying DWR on the outside before drying.